 I am currently editing, with Prof. Hans Ladegaard (The Hong Kong Polytechnic University), a special issue entitled "Dialoguing inter-epistemically: intercultural knowing, knowing the intercultural" for the journal Language and Intercultural Communication (provisionally scheduled for publication in late 2024).

 At the Business School, I lead postgraduate modules in intercultural communication and intercultural competence.
 I have also developed and delivered two popular undergraduate modules on intercultural competence through studies of Mandarin Chinese.

 I hold a BA and an MA in English Language and Literature from Peking University, China.
-My PhD is in Intercultural Communication from the University of Manchester, UK (thesis entitled ‘A narrative exploration of the UK academic acculturation experiences of students from mainland China’).
-I have been the Membership Secretary and Treasurer of the International Association for Languages and Intercultural Communication (IALIC) between 2014 and 2018.
-I am currently the books reviews editor of the journal Language and Intercultural Communication
+My PhD is in Intercultural Communication from the University of Manchester, UK.
+I was a committee member of the International Association for Languages and Intercultural Communication (IALIC) from 2014 to 2018.
+I have been the Book Reviews editor of the journal Language and Intercultural Communication since 2019.